How do I resolve the IAM role error that I receive in Amazon Redshift when I use CloudFormation?

 Short description

-"The IAM role <role> is not valid.
+"The IAM role is not valid.
 The IAM role must delegate access to an Amazon Redshift account."

 Resolution

-Update your AWS CloudFormation template parameters (in YAML)
+Update your CloudFormation template parameters in YAML

-1. Define your parameters:
+1. Define your parameters to create a stack:

 AWSTemplateFormatVersion: 2010-09-09